The Toronto Argonauts have been busy with the free agency negotiating window open and it looks like they are just getting started.

 Nick Arbuckle is expected to make $470,000 with incentives this season with the Ottawa Redblacks so you wonder if that is what Nichols would be looking to get from the Argos.
 Considering he has no other options to go to and compete for a starting job, Toronto could use that as a negotiation tactic and they haven’t exactly anointed Bethel-Thompson as the starter.

-“Everybody expects that we will do the best we can and Mac expects that we are going to put the best team together that we can,” general manager Michael “Pinball” Clemons told TSN’s Matthew Schinnati about whether they are going to bring in another quarterback like Nichols.
+"“Everybody expects that we will do the best we can and Mac expects that we are going to put the best team together that we can,” general manager Michael “Pinball” Clemons told TSN’s Matthew Schinnati about whether they are going to bring in another quarterback like Nichols.“We won’t speculate about different things like that, those things are not useful. …It’s our job to bring in other guys who challenge him to that point so that we get better as a group.”"

 It will be interesting to see how this situation develops but it sounds like it could be done sooner rather than later.